Welcome to the THE H.A.M.B. forums.

 ChevyGirlRox

-Location: Ohio
+from Ohio

-Fortunately because of my strict schedule and the hour we gained we were able to make it to Denver in time to go to Casa Bonita.
+Fortunately because of my strict schedule :D and the hour we gained we were able to make it to Denver in time to go to Casa Bonita.
 I know, I know, roll your eyes!
 (That’s the reaction I get from anyone that lives in Denver) I had gone there like 15 years ago and could never explain to Matt just how tacky it was, so I was able to show him!

 It is a Mexican restaurant with tons of themed dining areas and even cliff diving in the center!
 The décor is really over the top!